 Landec maintains an annual cash bonus plan for senior executives to encourage and reward achievement of Landec's business goals and to assist Landec in attracting and retaining executives by offering an opportunity to earn a competitive level of compensation.
 Consistent with our overall compensation objective of linking compensation to performance, aligning executive compensation with shareholder interests and attracting and retaining top level executive officers in the industry, annual cash bonus targets are set as a percentage of base salary.
-For fiscal year 2007, the CEO had a target bonus of 80% of base salary up to a maximum of 100% of his base salary, and the other Named Executive Officers had target bonuses of 40-100% of base salary up to a maximum of 100%-200% of their base salary.
-Bonus targets and ranges are typically set in June of the fiscal year.
+For fiscal year 2008, the CEO had a target bonus of 80% of base salary up to a maximum of 100% of his base salary, and the other Named Executive Officers had target bonuses of 40% to 50% of base salary up to a maximum of 100% to 104% of their base salary.
+Bonus targets and ranges are typically set in June of each fiscal year.
 Specific criteria for corporate, business unit and individual objectives are also set at this time.
-In the case of the executive officers, both Named and not Named, the bonus targets and criteria are approved by the Committee.
+In the case of the executive officers, including the Named Executive Officers, the bonus targets and criteria are approved by the Committee.

 The overall corporate objectives are intended to be challenging but achievable.
-They are based on actual performance compared to pre-determined financial performance targets, which are weighted depending upon whether the employee is a member of a business unit or the corporate staff.
-For the CEO, COO, CFO, and VP, Corporate Technology of Landec ("Corporate Executives"), the award calculation is based on the

-Company's annual consolidated financial results, specifically consolidated revenues and net income.
-For the CEO of Apio, a business unit of Landec, the award calculation is based on the business unit exceeding its operating income target.
+Such objectives are based on actual performance compared to predetermined financial performance targets, which are weighted depending upon whether the employee is a member of a business unit or the corporate staff.
+For the CEO, COO, CFO, and VP, Corporate Technology of Landec ("Corporate Executives"), the award calculation is based on the Company's annual consolidated financial results, specifically consolidated revenues and operating income.
+For the CEO of Apio, a business unit of Landec, the award calculation is based on Apio's annual financial results, specifically Apio's revenues and operating income.

-The financial objectives are set at the beginning of the fiscal year, on a consolidated basis and for each business unit.
-The financial objectives are based on the fiscal year's internally-developed financial plan.
-In fiscal year 2007, the Company's financial performance was measured based on established targets for revenues and net income.
-If either of the financial objectives for Corporate Executives were not met, the target bonus would be adjusted downward proportionately and if both were missed by more than 10%, no bonus would be earned.
-If either or both of the financial objectives were exceeded, the potential bonus would be adjusted upward proportionately up to the maximum target bonus for each Corporate Executive.
-For the Corporate Executives, the weighting for missing or exceeding the financial objectives was evenly distributed between revenues and net income.
-The CEO of Apio received a bonus up to the maximum target bonus only if Apio exceeded its operating income target.
-For fiscal year 2007, the total bonus award amount for the Corporate Executives was 133% of the target bonus amount.
+The financial objectives are set at the beginning of each fiscal year, on a consolidated basis and for each business unit.
+The financial objectives are based on the internally-developed financial plan for the fiscal year.
+In fiscal year 2008, the Company's financial performance was measured based on established targets for revenues and operating income.
+If either of the financial objectives for Corporate Executives were not met, the potential bonus would be adjusted downward proportionately and if revenues were missed by more than 10% or operating income was missed by more than 4%, no bonus would be earned.
+If either or both of the financial objectives were exceeded, the potential bonus would be adjusted proportionately upward, up to the maximum target bonus for each Corporate Executive.
+For the Corporate Executives, the operating income target for consolidated Landec was \$15.8 million and the revenue target for consolidated Landec was \$234.2 million.
+For the CEO of Apio, the operating income target for Apio was \$16.2 million and the revenue target for Apio was \$226.9 million.
+For fiscal year 2008, the Corporate Executives did not earn a bonus as the actual operating income for consolidated Landec was more than 4% below the operating income target and the Apio CEO received his target bonus of 50% of his base salary as both the operating income target and the revenue target for Apio were achieved.

-Based on the metrics described above, the Named Executive Officers target bonus, maximum bonus and actual bonus earned for fiscal year 2007 are as follows:
+Based on the metrics described above, the Named Executive Officers target bonus, maximum bonus and actual bonus earned for fiscal year 2008 are as follows:

-Named Executive Officer Target Bonus Maximum Bonus Bonus Earned Gary T. Steele \$ 300,000 \$ 375,000 \$ 375,000 David D. Taft, Ph.D.
-150,000 300,000 209,653 Gregory S. Skinner 132,500 265,000 185,193 Steven P. Bitler, Ph.D.
-76,000 190,000 106,224 Nicholas Tompkins 125,000 250,000 129,175
+Named Executive Officer Target Bonus 1 Maximum Bonus Bonus Earned Gary T. Steele \$ 300,000 \$ 375,000 \$ David D. Taft, Ph.D. \$ 150,000 \$ 300,000 \$ Gregory S. Skinner \$ 132,500 \$ 265,000 \$ Steven P. Bitler, Ph.D. \$ 76,000 \$ 190,000 \$ Ronald Midvett \$ 137,500 \$ 286,000 \$ 137,500